28

 Dec

-Getting a new warehouse racking installation in place can be a logistical headache for a lot of business owners.
+Getting a new warehouse pallet racking installation in place can be a logistical headache for a lot of business owners.
 Whether extending current racking or moving to a new facility, there are a lot of different considerations to account for.

 If starting from scratch, you need to ask yourself crucial questions.
 Have you got the best design and choice of racking to improve operations?
 Are you dovetailing in new racking into an existing structure?
 Furthermore, how will it compromise your business while the work is going on?
 On top of all that, are you meeting your Health & Safety responsibilities?